kieranacquia/uxteamdemo/README.md

 The steps are:

+* Clear out a branch in your Acquia Cloud repo so that only the tutorial files are included.
 * Copy the files from this branch into your Cloud repository.
 * Use the ```pipelines encrypt``` command to add the SSH key to the acquia-pipelines.yml file: